Likelihood inference for incompletely observed stochastic processes: ignorability conditions: Applications

 \subsection{Joint modeling}

 One of the reasons for considering a joint model is precisely to remove the bias due to so called ``informative censoring ``.
-Consider as in the example of 7.2.2 that we are interested in the evolution of CD4 lymphocytes counts represented by $(W^i_t)$.
+Consider as in the example of section \ref{randomobservationtimes} that we are interested in the evolution of the concentration of CD4+ T-lymphocytes represented by $(T^i_t)$.
+Only noisy discrete observation of $(T^i_t)$, the CD4 counts, are available.
 Assume that subjects are lost from follow-up when they develop AIDS.
-There is a rather strong relationship between CD4 lymphocytes counts and the risk of developing AIDS, so that the intensity of the counting process describing drop-out depends on unobserved values of CD4 counts: CAR(DYN) does not hold in a model which does not include AIDS.
+There is a rather strong relationship between concentration of CD4+ T-lymphocytes and the risk of developing AIDS, so that the intensity of the counting process describing drop-out depends on it: CAR(DYN) does not hold in a model which does not include AIDS.

-Thus we may consider jointly modelling CD4 counts and AIDS and consider the process $X^i_t=(W^i_t,Y^i_t,Z^i_t)$, where $W^i_t$ represents CD4 counts, $Y^i_t$ is a counting process which represents AIDS ans $Z^i_t$ is a multivariate process of explanatory variables.
-We may allow as in 7.2.2 that the visit times depend on the observed CD4 counts; we may also allow that the probability that the subject drop out after $V^i_j$ depends on the AIDS status at this visit.
-The compensator of the associated counting process $N^i$ will be constant between $V^i_j$ and $V^i_{j+1}$ and will make a jump at $V^i_{j+1}$ equal to one minus the probability of drop-out: if the latter depends on the observed AIDS status $Y^i_{V^i_j}$ only, then CAR(DYN) holds; if it depends of unobserved status $Y^i_t$ for $t\ne V_j$, then CAR(DYN) does not hold.
+Thus we may consider jointly modelling the concentration of CD4+ T-lymphocytes and AIDS and consider the process $(X^i_t)=(T^i_t,W^i_t,Z^i_t)$, where $(W^i_t)$ is a counting process which represents AIDS ans $(Z^i_t)$ is a multivariate process of explanatory variables (such a joint model has been developed in \cite{Guedj}).
+We may allow as in section \ref{randomobservationtimes} that the visit times depend on the observed CD4 counts; we may also allow that the probability that the subject drop out after $V^i_j$ depends on the AIDS status at this visit.
+The compensator of the associated counting process $N^i$ will be constant between $V^i_j$ and $V^i_{j+1}$ and will make a jump at $V^i_{j+1}$ equal to one minus the probability of drop-out: if the latter depends on the observed AIDS status $W^i_{V^i_j}$ only, then CAR(DYN) holds; if it depends of unobserved status $W^i_t$ for $t\ne V_j$, then CAR(DYN) does not hold.